 Usage rules are restrictions placed on the way you can use this data once you've gained access.
-For example, data exports may be restricted to certain compute environments, and/or require administrator approval.
+For example, data exports may be restricted to certain export environments, and/or require administrator approval.
 While no action is required when you first apply for access a dataset, it's helpful to understand these restrictions to better understand what limitations, if any, they might pose to your research.

-Learn more in the usage restrictions documentation.
+Learn more in the usage rules documentation.

 To apply for access to datasets hosted by a Redivis organization, you will first need to Join the organization.